ulawil/cheatsheets/spring/jpa/hibernate/inheritance.md

 }
 ```
 Pros:
-- less nullable columns
+- Less nullable columns

 Cons:
-- worse performance for polymorphic queries (union all)
+- Worse performance for polymorphic queries (union all)
-- does not work with IDENTITY id generation strategy (each table generates its own id -> duplicate ids); use SEQUENCE or TABLE
+- Does not work with IDENTITY id generation strategy (each table generates its own id -> duplicate ids); use SEQUENCE or TABLE